What is Microsoft Exchange Server?

 Datacenter Activation Coordination mode

 Datacenter Activation Coordination (DAC) mode is a feature of DAGs that is designed to prevent situations in which an outage causes two copies of a database to be live on two different servers.
-DAC mode requires manual intervention when the server hosting the database cannot reach a majority of the DAG member servers.
+DAC mode requires manual intervention when the server hosting the database can't reach a majority of the DAG member servers.

 When DAC is active, there is additional communication between DAG nodes at startup that use the DAC Protocol (DACP).
 DACP is set to 0 on startup.
-If the DACP bit remains at 0, AM will not attempt to start any databases on that node.
+If the DACP bit remains at 0, AM won't attempt to start any databases on that node.
 The DACP bit may also be set to 1 if another DAG member has its DACP bit set to 1 or when a DAG node can contact all servers on its DAG membership list.

 DAC mode is useful when a primary data center fails completely and a backup data center is activated.
-When power returns and servers come up before the wide area network (WAN) connection is back online, DAC mode prevents different copies of the same databases from ending up active in both data centers.
+When power returns and servers come up before the wide area network connection is back online, DAC mode prevents different copies of the same databases from ending up active in both data centers.

 For a DAG with two nodes, DAC mode uses a comparison of the boot time of the alternate witness server and the time the DACP bit was set to 1 to determine if it can mount databases.
-If the DACP bit was set to 1 earlier than the boot time of the alternate witness server, the system assumes that the two servers were rebooted at the same time -- possibly because of a power failure at the primary data center -- and the DAG member is not allowed to mount databases.
+If the DACP bit was set to 1 earlier than the boot time of the alternate witness server, the system assumes that the two servers were rebooted at the same time -- possibly because of a power failure at the primary data center -- and the DAG member isn't allowed to mount databases.
 If the DACP bit was set to 1 after the boot time of the alternate witness server, the system assumes it is safe to mount databases.